The Economic Impact of Low- and High-Frequency Temperature Changes: Introduction

-The economic impact of high-frequency temperature variations also differs between the U.S. and Europe.
-While the first-order impact of $\hat \hi_X$ in the U.S. panel is $-0.145$ and marginally significant, this effect is negative, but not significant, in the European or international panels.
-However, there is some evidence of a nonlinear effect in these data when the marginal effect of the high-frequency component is allowed to vary with the low-frequency component.
-This effect is small and does not change the conclusion that the high- and low-frequency components have different economic impacts, and that these impacts differ in the U.S. and Europe.
-In short, there is limited evidence that high-frequency variations drive the relationship between temperature and output growth in the U.S., while low-frequency components play a dominant role in the European and international panels.
+As for the high-frequency component, the first-order impact is negative and marginally significant in the U.S. panel, but not in the European or international panel.
+However, there is suggestive evidence of a nonlinear effect in both panels when the marginal effect of $\hat \hi_X$ is allowed to vary with $\hat \lo_X$.
+The data thus suggest that the output effect of $\hat \lo_X$ is negligible in the U.S. while that of $\hat\hi_X$ is negligible in the Europe.
+Put differently, U.S. output growth is associated with changes in the high-frequency component with effects that are short-lived, while growth at the international level is associated with changes in the low-frequency component with effects that are long-lasting.
+Further analysis is needed to understand the economic and environmental factors that underlie this difference.

-While recent work on this topic has mostly focused on estimates from panel regressions, we also perform time series regressions using unit-level and aggregate data.
+In addition to panel regressions, we also perform time series regressions using unit-level and aggregate data.
 These regressions lead to the same conclusion that the long-run impact of the low-frequency component in the U.S. on growth is not statistically different from zero.
 The aggregate estimate for European countries also corroborate the panel data results of a significant negative relationship between the low-frequency components of temperature and growth, although the estimated effect from the aggregate time-series regression is even larger than the one obtained from the panel regressions.
-As there is no need to control for heterogeneity in this setting – as in panel regressions – there is some appeal to looking for aggregate evidence from time series regressions, especially as we gain more time series observations going forward.
+As there is no need to control for heterogeneity in this setting, it may be appealing to look for aggregate evidence from time series regressions, especially as we gain more time series observations going forward.

+We view our findings as complementary, and broadly consistent, with the growing literature that examines the effect of temperature (or climate, more generally) on economic growth or potential output (see, for example, \cite{dell-jones-olken:12}, \cite{burke-emerick:16}, \cite{donadelli-et-al:17}, \cite{colacito-hoffman-phan:19}, \cite{leduc-wilson:23}, \cite{bilal-rossi-hansberg:23}, \cite{bilal-kanzig:24}, \cite{natoli:26}, \cite{nguyen:26}, among others).
+Direct comparisons with the results in other studies is difficult not only because of the different methodologies and data samples, but because our static and dynamic panel regressions focus on how the high- and low-frequency components of temperature affect economic activity across geographic regions while controlling for common variations.